kaviyacode/Leetcode-DSA-Solution/README.md

 ├── medium/
 ├── hard/

-Each file follows this naming convention :      <problem-number>-<problem-name>.py
+Each file follows this naming convention :      <problem-number>-<problem-name>.java

 For example:
-1-two-sum.py
+1-two-sum.java
-3-longest-substring-without-repeating-characters.py
+3-longest-substring-without-repeating-characters.java

 You may also find optional topic-wise folders in `by-topic/` such as: